 If you’re a victim of sleep deprivation, you’re not alone.

-This book will tell you everything there’s to know about sleep, whether its
+Why We Sleep will tell you EVERYTHING there is to know about sleep, like :

 Informative, but not overly.
 The stories and research is astonishing and will stay with you long after you’ve finished reading.
 This book is the right blend of self-help and psychology genres.